Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Discussion

-While the TESS photometry provides high-quality transit observations, the present analysis is limited by the relatively short temporal baseline and the cadence of the data.
-Transit timing variations with amplitudes below the minute level or with periods longer than the TESS observing window would remain undetectable.
-In addition, stellar activity, instrumental systematics, and correlated noise may further limit sensitivity to subtle timing signals.
+The current study is limited by the relatively short baseline and cadence of the TESS data.
+Transit timing variations with amplitudes below the minute level or with periods longer than the duration of the observations are beyond the sensitivity of this study.
+Additional limitations may arise from stellar activity and instrumental systematics.

-The assumption of a circular orbit, while well justified for WASP-12\,b based on previous studies, may also introduce small systematic effects in the derived parameters if residual eccentricity is present.
-Radial velocity measurements and multi-wavelength transit observations would be required to further refine the orbital configuration and atmospheric properties of the system.
+The assumption of a circular orbit is justified for WASP-12\,b based on previous studies; however, the presence of residual eccentricity could introduce systematic effects in the estimated parameters.
+Further investigations of the system could be performed using radial velocity measurements and multi-band transit observations.